jamesemann/techdays/README.md

 The links are presented in the order that they appear in the sessions.

+*I'll update the code and include links to the slides after Monday*

 ##Session Summary

 ### Session 1 - The Why of Bots